vacu9708/Study-records/Database/Normalization/readme.md

 # Update anomalies
-All the anomalies occur due to duplicate data (redundancy) in the database:
+All the anomalies occur due to redundanc data in the database:
 ### Modification anomalies
 Modifying a piece of data may require updating multiple occurrences of the same data, leading to data integrity problem.<br>
 For example, when updating the school name for one student, it may need to be updated for all other students with the same school name.